GingaaBread/GNOStatic/src/essentials/casting.md

 # Casting

-Values can be casted from one data type to another data type using the `as` keyword.
+Values can be cast from one data type to another data type using the `as` keyword.
 Consider the following example where `a` is an integer, but `b` is a string.

 ```gno